-Working with one of the two largest NGOs in Ecuador.
-Its first station now protects about 2,000 hectares (4,940 acres) of tropical wet forest, of which 70% is primary forest and the remainder is secondary growth.
-Field research has demonstrated that the forest is also among the most biologically diverse areas on the planet.
+You’ll be working with one of the two largest NGOs in Ecuador.
+Its first station protects about 2,000 hectares (4,940 acres) of tropical wet forest, of which 70% is primary forest and the remainder is secondary growth.
 In 1993, the International Children’s Rainforest Network declared this forest the 2nd Children’s Rainforest of the World.
-There are 18 staff, who are all very welcoming and keen to help volunteers whenever possible.
+There are 18 staff, keen to help volunteer.

 What’s the project like?

 The Station is located on the southern bank of the Upper Napo River, at an altitude of 450 meters above sea level, in the Province of Napo.
 The average yearly temperature is 25 degrees C, it rains close to 5,000 mm per year on an average of 200 rainy days.
 The lowest Rainfall is during the months between November to January and the highest occurs between April to July.

 There are approximately 250 different species of trees in one hectare, and close to 1,500 species of plants in the same area.
 17 new species were found within the reserve.
 There are 112 species of reptiles and amphibians, 222 species of orchids, and 51 species of mammals (among them pumas and jaguars), so far.